 The Logitech G Adaptive Esports League was created in partnership with AbleGamers Charity, Adaptive Action Sports, and Mt Sinai.
 The goal of the league is to provide adaptive esports players a platform to compete in and show off their skills.

-The first tournament will take place in Fall of 2021 and is a 2v2 single-elimination Rocket League tournament, with Logitech G gear and bragging rights on the line.
+After our inaugural season, we're now preparing for the 2022 season which includes 2v2 Rocket League, with Logitech G gear and bragging rights on the line.
 If you'd like to sign up and see if you've got what it takes, click on the registration link below.

 The Mount Sinai Health System is New York City's largest academic medical system, encompassing eight hospitals, a leading medical school, and a vast network of ambulatory practices throughout the greater New York region.
 Mount Sinai is a national and international source of unrivaled education, translational research and discovery, and collaborative clinical leadership ensuring that we deliver the highest quality care—from prevention to treatment of the most serious and complex human diseases.
 The Health System includes more than 7,200 physicians and features a robust and continually expanding network of multispecialty services, including more than 400 ambulatory practice locations throughout the five boroughs of New York City, Westchester, and Long Island.
 The Mount Sinai Hospital is ranked No. 14 on U.S. News & World Report's "Honor Roll" of the Top 20 Best Hospitals in the country and the Icahn School of Medicine as one of the Top 20 Best Medical Schools in country.
 Mount Sinai Health System hospitals are consistently ranked regionally by specialty and our physicians in the top 1% of all physicians nationally by U.S. News & World Report.